amro/uakari/README.markdown

-# This Gem has been yanked because MailChimp will soon shut down STS.
+# This Gem has been yanked because MailChimp has shut down STS.
 Use [Mandrill](http://mandrill.com) instead.